jyronbones/PilotWebsite/README.md

 # Pilot Website

-The Pilot Website is a modern web application designed to provide a seamless user experience.
+The Pilot Website is a modern web application designed to provide a seamless paperless appraoch to the Upper St. Lawrence Pilots.
 It's built using Django for the backend and React for the frontend, with AWS DynamoDB as the database.

 ## Getting Started